 Where does the leather come from?

-I spend hours sourcing suede and leather off-cuts; think of all the waste from handbag manufacturers, leather clothing production and other leather goods.99% of the leather I use is therefore brand new and just comes in awkward shapes otherwise destined for landfill.
-I have a particular lust for obscure specialty leathers; metallic, embossed, printed etc. It primarily comes from Australia, New Zealand and Italy.
+I spend hours sourcing sustainable suede and leather off-cuts; think of all the by-product from handbag manufacturers, leather clothing production and other leather goods.
+Therefore, 99% of the leather I use is in pristine brand new condition and just comes in awkward shapes otherwise destined for landfill.
+I have a particular lust for obscure specialty leathers; metallic, embossed, printed etc. The majority of leather and suede comes from Australia, New Zealand and Italy.